AnnaQiao/Selenium_Cucumber_dataTable_ExtractTextfromImage/README.md

    ![](https://github.com/AnnaQiao/SeleniumeExtractTextfromImage/blob/master/pictures/dataTable.JPG)
 ### 4.How to extract text code from picture verification in selenium
-    - 1. Following picture is java code about how to get screenshot in selenium
+    - Following picture is java code about how to get screenshot in selenium
    ![](https://github.com/AnnaQiao/SeleniumeExtractTextfromImage/blob/master/pictures/screenshot.JPG)

-    - 2. This follow java code is that how to convert picture to text by using Tesseract
+    - This follow java code is that how to convert picture to text by using Tesseract

    ![](https://github.com/AnnaQiao/SeleniumeExtractTextfromImage/blob/master/pictures/extract.JPG)
 ### 5.Testing result
-  - 1. we can get test.jpg under it's directory, for example I got this screenshot by testing code
+  - we can get test.jpg under it's directory, for example I got this screenshot by testing code

   ![](https://github.com/AnnaQiao/SeleniumeExtractTextfromImage/blob/master/pictures/test.jpg)

-  - 2. test result of this instance, the following picture.
+  - test result of this instance, the following picture.

  ![](https://github.com/AnnaQiao/SeleniumeExtractTextfromImage/blob/master/pictures/testResult.JPG)

 ## Conclusion
-  The charaters picture varification code is more strong than slider picture varification !!!, I can not use Tesseract to get the text code.
+  The charaters picture varification code is more strong than slider picture varification !!!, I can not use Tesseract to get the verification code.